Peter Beadle: Hereford

 In April 2013, Beadle was appointed director of youth football at Hereford United.
 On 20 March 2014 Beadle was named caretaker manager following the departure of Martin Foyle.
 The "Bulls" ended the 2013–14 season in 20th place, finishing above the relegation zone on goal difference after beating Aldershot Town 2–1 at the Recreation Ground on the final day of the season.
-After this success he was invited to apply for the position on a permanent basis, but was never interviewed.
+After this success he was invited to apply for the position permanently, but was never interviewed.
 In May 2014, Beadle was appointed head coach at Sutton United by manager Paul Doswell.

 In April 2015, he was appointed as the first ever manager of Hereford, the successor club to Hereford United.
 He won a treble in his first season as manager, 2015–16, as Hereford won the Midland League, Midland League Cup, and Herefordshire County Cup.
-He also took Hereford to the 2016 FA Vase Final at Wembley Stadium, where they lost 4–1 to Morpeth Town.
-He achieved a second successive promotion in 2016–17 after leading Hereford to the Southern League Division One South & West title with six games to spare.
+He also took Hereford to the 2016 FA Vase final at Wembley Stadium, where they lost 4–1 to Morpeth Town.
+He achieved a second-successive promotion in 2016–17 after leading Hereford to the Southern League Division One South & West title with six games to spare.
 After winning 36 of their 46 Southern League Premier Division games during the 2017–18 season, Hereford again won promotion with a third consecutive promotion.
 He was sacked on 13 September 2018, with the club lying 12th in National League North after eight games.